ChristopherKallstrom/language_detector/README.md

-# language_identification
+# language_detector
-Repository for a language identificator based on Google's CLD3 model
+Repository for a language detector based on Google's CLD3 model